Chaka, Ulan County

 Chaka Town (茶卡镇 (茶卡鎮, Chákǎ Zhèn)) is a rural town in Ulan County, Qinghai, China.
 As of the 2015 census it had a population of 2,100 and an area of 142.43 km2.
 The Han, Hui, Mongolian and Tibetan live here.

 History

 After the establishment of the Communist State, it was renamed Chaka Commune in 1959.

 It was upgraded to a town in 1985.

 On October 14, 2016, it was listed among the first group of "Small towns with Chinese characteristics" by the State Council of China.

 Geography

 The Chaka Salt Lake (茶卡盐湖) located within the town.

+Climate

 Economy

 Beef and mutton are important to the economy.

 Transportation

 The G6 Beijing–Lhasa Expressway passes across the town east to west.

 The Chaka railway station serves the town.
 Chaka railway is a branch line of Qinghai–Tibet railway.

 Culture

 The area was used for location filming of the 2018 romantic comedy film Love in Chaka (追爱茶卡).